mix-margaret-d-jones-purple.jpg

 ANATS committee, seminars

-In the mid to late 1980s the Australian National Association of Teachers of Singing was forming, and I became the Secretary/Treasurer of the WA Chapter.
+In the mid to late 1980s the Australian National Association of Teachers of Singing was forming, and I became the Secretary/Treasurer of the WA Chapter (taking over from the wonderful singer, Megan Sutton).
 In that year I helped to organise several events for our members and their students.
 Over the years I have attended (and in the early years helped to organise) many ANATS presentations from speech pathologists, an ENT specialist, language teachers, and many others.

 Private Study & A Fresh One